 The pathway should be further split into appropriate cohorts determined by presenting symptoms and when available, test results to determine the causative pathogen.
+Rapid Diagnostic Testing (including POCT) or LFD testing may be undertaken in addition to a PCR test to support rapid patient placement assessment on the respiratory pathway.

-Entrances to facilities must clearly display the requirement for individuals entering the facility to don a face covering, maintain physical distancing and alcohol based hand rub (ABHR) should be provided for use prior to entry for those who are able to do so.
+Entrances to facilities must clearly display the requirement for individuals entering the facility to don a face covering and alcohol based hand rub (ABHR) should be provided for use prior to entry for those who are able to do so.

 Waiting areas should be segregated with an area set aside for use by service users who present with respiratory symptoms.
 Markers to identify segregation should be clear and service users must be advised not to circulate around waiting areas and remain seated until called.
 Cleaning within waiting areas segregated for respiratory patients should be undertaken as laid out in environmental cleaning section.
 Removing toys and books may help prevent children circulating in these areas and instead parents may be advised to bring a toy or book belonging to the child to help keep them occupied during the wait time.
 Children should be supported by parents/carers with hand and respiratory hygiene.
-Members of the same family/household do not need to physically distance in waiting areas.